bhdouglass/clickable/docs/commands.rst

 ``clickable desktop --nvidia``
 ------------------------------

 ``clickable`` checks automatically if nvidia-drivers are installed and turns on nvidia mode.
+If ``prime-select`` is installed, it is queried to check whether the nvidia-driver is actually in use.
 The ``--nvidia`` flag lets you manually enforce nvidia mode.
+The ``--no-nvidia`` flag in contrast lets you disable automatic detection.

 Depending on your docker version, the docker execution will change and you need to provide additional system requirements: